 Cerebellar function is tested by assessing gait and doing a finger-nose test and the Romberg test (see Sensation).
 The Unterberger (or Fukuda) stepping test (see Diagnosis) may be done by specialists to help detect a unilateral vestibular lesion.
 The remainder of the neurologic examination is done, including testing the rest of the cranial nerves.

 Interpretation of findings:

 Traditionally, differential diagnosis has been based on the exact nature of the chief complaint (ie, distinguishing dizziness from light-headedness from vertigo).
 However, the inconsistency of patients' descriptions and the poor specificity of symptoms make this unreliable.
 A better approach places more weight on the onset and timing of symptoms, the triggers, and associated symptoms and findings, particularly otologic and neurologic ones.

-Some constellations of findings are highly suggestive (see Table 4: Approach to the Patient With Ear Problems: Some Causes of Dizziness and Vertigo), particularly those that help differentiate peripheral from central vestibular disorders.
+Some constellations of findings are highly suggestive (see see Some Causes of Dizziness and Vertigo), particularly those that help differentiate peripheral from central vestibular disorders.

 Patients with a sudden, ongoing attack should have pulse oximetry and fingerstick glucose test.
 Women should have a pregnancy test.
 Most clinicians also do an ECG.
-Other tests are done based on findings (see Table 4: Approach to the Patient With Ear Problems: Some Causes of Dizziness and Vertigo), but generally gadolinium-enhanced MRI is indicated for patients with acute symptoms who have headache, neurologic abnormalities, or any other findings suggestive of a CNS etiology.
+Other tests are done based on findings (see see Some Causes of Dizziness and Vertigo), but generally gadolinium-enhanced MRI is indicated for patients with acute symptoms who have headache, neurologic abnormalities, or any other findings suggestive of a CNS etiology.

 Patients with chronic symptoms should have gadolinium-enhanced MRI to look for evidence of stroke, multiple sclerosis, or other CNS lesions.